 22 Digital Marketing techniques that demand attention in 2014

 Each year, I review the latest trends in Digital Marketing to help define digital technologies and marketing techniques which will give options for companies to grow their businesses.
-In 2013 we reviewed top-level digital marketing trends, asking which trends will give the greatest commercial benefits.
-We also held a free Digital Marketing Summit in association with BrightTALK which we’re repeating this year – please register for the Digital Marketing Priorities 2014 Summit on December 10th to choose your topics.
+In 2013 we reviewed top-level digital marketing trends, asking which trends will give the greatest commercial benefits, this year I drill down to the next level to give more specific practical recommendations to increase effectiveness.

-We have repeated our informal poll this year asking:
+To help define this we repeated our informal poll this year asking Smart Insights readers:

 Please select ONE area of marketing which you believe will give you the greatest commercial benefits in 2014.
 In the poll, please select the single most important trend based on that which you think will make the biggest commercial difference to leads or sales in your company, or a typical client if you are an agency or a consultant.
 Thank you!